FarronF/limerick-council-meetings/meetings/2024/07/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 14th May 2024.md

  €500 to Rathkeale Music Club.

- €600 to Kilcornan Soccer Club.---
+ €600 to Kilcornan Soccer Club.
+---
 6

  €500 to Rathkeale Scout Group 3rd Limerick.